Photo above: A couple of people taking the intercept survey at a wayside near Cape Perpetua.

 The Cape Perpetua Marine Reserve and associated Marine Protected Areas are centrally located on the Oregon coast and enjoyed by both locals and tourists.
 Local NGOs, tribes, and state and federal agencies with an interest in the Cape Perpetua area have formed the Cape Perpetua Collaborative with the vision to “foster conservation and collaboration within local communities for scientific exchange, management, awareness, and stewardship from the land to the sea in and around Cape Perpetua Marine Reserve”.
 To better serve the visitors to Cape Perpetua and the communities surrounding the reserve, the Cape Perpetua Collaborative worked with Surfrider Foundation and the Oregon Department of Fish and Wildlife to lead a two-year effort to better understand Cape Perpetua visitors.

 Understanding Cape Perpetua visitors is useful for local community organizations serving these visitors.
 The main objectives of this survey were to better understand Cape Perpetua visitors’ marine reserve awareness and knowledge, demographics and characteristics, and tourism decisions and opinions.
 The Cape Perpetua Collaborative can share this information with local communities to increase their understanding of benefits visitors receive from their visit to Cape Perpetua and to improve tourism opportunities based on visitor demographics and desires.
-Additionally, the Cape Perpetua Collaborative can use this information to improve public outreach and engagement through better informed and targeted efforts.
+Additionally, the Cape Perpetua Collaborative can use this information to improve public outreach and engagement through better informed and targeted efforts.and results.

 The survey was distributed for two years from November 2017 through November 2019 at five sites near Cape Perpetua Marine Reserve.
 Survey distribution followed a visitor intercept method and was randomized by time of day, day of the week, and sampling site order.
 The survey instrument was designed for comparability with previous surveys along the Oregon coast.